Teiboku/std2-inpaint/README.md

 # Stable Diffusion v2 Model Card
 This model card focuses on the model associated with the Stable Diffusion v2, available [here](https://github.com/Stability-AI/stablediffusion).

-This `stable-diffusion-2-inpainting` model is resumed from [stable-diffusion-2-base](https://huggingface.co/stabilityai/stable-diffusion-2-base) (`512-base-ema.ckpt`) and trained for another 200k steps.
+This `stable-diffusion-2- from [stable-diffusion-2-base](https://huggingface.co/stabilityai/stable-diffusion-2-base) (`512-base-ema.ckpt`) and trained for another 200k steps.
 Follows the mask-generation strategy presented in [LAMA](https://github.com/saic-mdal/lama) which, in combination with the latent VAE representations of the masked image, are used as an additional conditioning.

 ![image](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting/resolve/main/merged-leopards.png)